dsa-ntc/peninsuladsa-ntc.github.io/_pages/about.md

 Our Steering Committee (SC) is elected annually by our membership to provide leadership and administrative support for the chapter.
 Two co-chairs each work on tasks related to Membership (onboarding and engaging members), Agenda (planning and running chapter meetings), Communications (member and external communications), Finance (chapter funds and filings), and Liason.
-The Steering Committee can be reached at the chapter's main email address: **info@peninsuladsa.org** Our current Steering Committee election was elected at PDSA's general meeting on May 17, 2026.
+The Steering Committee can be reached at the chapter's main email address: **info@peninsuladsa.org** Our current Steering Committee election was elected at PDSA's recent chapter convention February 22nd, 2026.

 * **Membership:** Rosa & Chet
 * **Agenda:** Peter & Sean